HigherOrderCO/Bend/GUIDE.md

 enough to render 3D games in real-time.
 Imagine a future where game engines are written in Python-like languages?
 That's the future we're building, with Bend!

+You can see your programs total cost (number of interactions) and performance (MIPS) by adding the `-s` flag.
+This is a good way to check if your algorithm is parallelizing.
+For example, on my Apple M3 Max, sequential algorithms will perform about 100 MIPS on interpreted mode, and 130 MIPS on compiled mode (remember our compiler is still **very** immature, which is why it isn't much faster than the interpreter).
+A well-parallelizable program, though, will easily reach 1000+ MIPS.

 To be continued...
 ------------------